BentoOre0/Portfolio/GravSim/README.md

 ### Challenges encountered during development
 **Challenge:** Familiarity with pygames and tkinter or compression algorithms.

 **Solution:** Use AI to draft code and look at documentation for appropriate libraries.
 Also used it to research the Barnes-Hut Algorithm.
+Despite ai help, still had to compensate alot of errors

 ### User Controls for `main.py`